md-sarowar-alam/github-actions-hello-world/README.md

 # GitHub Actions - EC2 Management Workflows

-This repository demonstrates how to use GitHub Actions to manage and monitor AWS EC2 instances with two automated workflows.
+This repository demonstrates how to use GitHub Actions to manage and monitor AWS EC2 instances with three automated workflows.

 ## 🎯 What This Does

-This project includes two workflows:
+This project includes three workflows:

 ### Workflow 1: EC2 Connectivity Check (Automatic)
 Runs automatically on every push to main branch: